High-dimensional censored MIDAS logistic regression for corporate survival forecasting: Empirical application

 \paragraph{Oversampling.} In addition, we apply an oversampling technique to address the imbalance in the dataset caused by the high censoring rate, which results in an unequal proportion of firms experiencing distress versus those that are not.
 This imbalance could adversely affect the performance of distress prediction models, as the minority class (distressed firms) may be underrepresented.
 Since the empirical dataset has a high censoring rate, we face a class imbalance between those firms that eventually experience distress $ \mathbbm{1}\{T_i \leq C_i\}\mathbbm{1}\{\widetilde{T}_i \leq t\} = 1 $ and those that do not or we do not observe $\mathbbm{1}\{T_i \leq C_i\}\mathbbm{1}\{\widetilde{T}_i \leq t\} = 0$.
 To balance this, for the training dataset, we randomly duplicate the observations from the minority class (firms that experience distress) until the proportion of distressed firms reaches $15\%$ of the training dataset.
 This step helps mitigate the imbalance and ensures that the model is exposed to a sufficient number of distressed firms during training.
 Tuning parameters are selected using $5$-fold stratified cross-validation, where the optimal parameters maximize the likelihood score.

-\paragraph{Does censoring matter for prediction?} We compare with an approach that applies LASS0-UMIDAS, LASS0-MIDAS, and sg-LASSO-MIDAS to the sub-dataset where censored firms with censoring time smaller than $t$ ($\mathbbm{1}\{ C_i < T_i\}\mathbbm{1}\{ C_i < t\}=1$) have been removed.\footnote{Given the prediction horizon $t$, the distress status of censored firms cannot be observed if their censoring time is shorter than $t$ and, clearly, censored firms with $\mathbbm{1}\{C_i \geq t\}$ are not distressed.} This is the approach usually taken in the literature, since it allows to ignore censoring, see the discussion in the literature review of the introduction.
+\paragraph{Does censoring matter for prediction?} We compare with an approach that applies LASSO-UMIDAS, LASSO-MIDAS, and sg-LASSO-MIDAS to the sub-dataset where censored firms with censoring time smaller than $t$ ($\mathbbm{1}\{ C_i < T_i\}\mathbbm{1}\{ C_i < t\}=1$) have been removed.\footnote{Given the prediction horizon $t$, the distress status of censored firms cannot be observed if their censoring time is shorter than $t$ and, clearly, censored firms with $\mathbbm{1}\{C_i \geq t\}$ are not distressed.} This is the approach usually taken in the literature, since it allows for ignoring censoring, see the discussion in the literature review of the introduction.
 The limitation of this procedure is that it does not use all observations, resulting in a loss of precision.